-If you love making a real difference in the lives of young children, we have an outstanding opportunity for someone who would like to work with a remote community in managing an early years playgroup within a supportive environment.
+If you love making a real difference in the lives of young children, we have an outstanding opportunity for someone who would like to work with a remote community to manage an early years playgroup within a supportive environment.

 As the Willowra Early Learning Centre Coordinator, you will be supporting a team of 6 Warlpiri facilitators to deliver a safe, nurturing and engaging early learning program that recognizes the importance of Warlpiri language and culture.
 The Coordinator will work closely with an Early Childhood Reference Group who provide guidance and support to this project which is funded and overseen by the Warlpiri Education and Training Trust (WETT).